FloatingArrayDesign/MoorDyn/docs/index.rst

 See the pages on this site for information about the operation, :ref:`usage <usage>`, and :ref:`theory <theory>` of MoorDyn.

+Note: This documentation is meant for users, a `Doxygen documentation <./doxygen/index.html>`_ has been deployed for the developers.

 About MoorDyn
 -------------